casimp/undt-ai/data/readme.md

 - **profile_surfA.pkl**: profile from which the exp_pipe_surfA measurements were made.
 - **profile_surfB.pkl**: profile from which the exp_pipe_surfB measurements were made.

+## How to access data

+The data is managed using DVC (data version control), which is like git but for data.
+When using DVC, a tracked data file is associated with a .dvc metadata file.
+Git is used to track changes in the .dvc file and dvc is used to manage the raw data file.

+The data described above is stored in a AWS S3 bucket.
+To pull the actual data (not just the .dvc files tracked by Git) the following steps need to be taken:

+- Download and install DVC (https://dvc.org/)
+- Download and install AWS CLI (command line interface) (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)
+- On the command line enter "aws configure"
+- Enter the security credentials (these need to be provided by the S3 bucket owner)
+- Go to the repo and enter "dvc pull"